UN: Climate change to uproot millions, especially in Asia

 The migration doesn’t have to cause a crisis, said Vittoria Zanuso, executive director of the Mayors Migration Council, a global group of city leaders.

-In northern Dhaka, for example, officials are building shelters for climate migrants and improving the water supply.
+In the northern part of Bangladesh’s capital, Dhaka, for example, officials are building shelters for climate migrants and improving the water supply.
 They also are working with smaller cities to be designated “climate havens” that welcome migrants, Zanuso said.

 The influx of a new work force offers smaller cities an opportunity for economic growth, she said.
 And it prevents migrants who may be fleeing villages threatened by rising seas from seeking refuge in a city with scarce water supplies and basically “swapping one climate risk for another.”